 Beyond just annual income, other factors come into play to determine your monthly payment:

 To calculate your discretionary income, a heavy emphasis is placed on comparable families and comparable regions.
-To make the adjustment fair, the U.S. Department of Education first assesses the poverty line income for a family of the same size that lives in your state.
+The U.S. Department of Education first assesses the poverty line income for a family of the same size that lives in your state to make the adjustment fair.
 In almost all cases, the larger your family, the lower your monthly payment under all of the income-based plans above.

-When you file your taxes individually, your monthly payment is unaffected and is based on the variables mentioned above.
-However, if you file a joint tax return, your monthly payment is determined as a combination of yours and your spouse’s income.
-Because positive spousal earnings on a joint tax return increases your annual income, your federal student loan payment will increase in the process.
+Your monthly payment is not affected when you file your taxes individually because it is based on the above-mentioned variables.
+However, if you file a joint tax return, your monthly payment will be determined as a combination of your and your spouse’s income.
+Because positive spousal earnings on a joint tax return increase your annual income, your federal student loan payment will increase in the process.

-If your spouse also has outstanding federal student loan debt – and you file your taxes jointly – it can override the negative affect of joint income.
-Keep in mind though, private student loans are not applicable and only federal student loans work for this adjustment.
-Now, when there are two debt balances, you’re allowed to separate the two loans and structure each on an individual basis.
-Thus, your loan repayment reverts back to what you saw using an individual tax return, which allows you to avoid the downside of joint status.
+If your spouse also has outstanding federal student loan debt – and you file your taxes jointly – it can override the negative effect of joint income.
+Private student loans are not applicable, and only federal student loans work for this adjustment.
+Now, when there are two debt balances, you’re allowed to separate the two loans and structure each individually.
+Thus, your loan repayment reverts to what you saw using an individual tax return, which allows you to avoid the downside of joint status.

 As well, if you suffer periods of unemployment or there are times where your annual income declines during the payback period, your monthly repayments can drop to zero and still count toward your total allowable 20 to 25 years.

-Before jumping into an income-repayment plan, make sure you realize it’s not an installment loan and payments are not fixed.
-With income-driven plans, your monthly payments are variable and will change if your income status or family makeup changes.
+Before jumping into an income-repayment plan, make sure you realize it’s not an installment loan, and payments are not fixed.
+Your monthly payments are variable with income-driven plans and will change if your income status or family makeup changes.
 Like we mentioned above, if you suffer economic hardship, your monthly payments can decrease all the way to zero.
 However, if you land a new job or your salary increases, your payments will rise right along with it.
 Second, your family makeup also plays an important role.
 If you get married or have children – and don’t file a joint tax return – your monthly payment will almost certainly decline.

-To keep your income and family status current, you have to provide annual updates to your loan provider regarding your family and financial circumstances.
+To keep your income and family status current, you have to provide annual updates regarding your family and financial circumstances to your loan provider.
 Even if no changes have occurred, it’s still necessary to file an annual report.
-Keep in mind though, your loan provider will send you a reminder letting you know an update is in order.
+Your loan provider will send you a reminder letting you know an update is in order.